Tell Us Something Interesting About Yourself:

 How Has Being Involved With CMI Helped You In Aspects Of Your Career Or Education?

 Being involved with CMI has been invaluable to my education and career prospects.
 Not only have I gained a Diploma, Award and voluntary experience from being on the panel, I have had the opportunity to network with like-minded individuals from a range of different backgrounds and develop my practical leadership and management skills.
 It has also opened new doors for me in terms of my career, as I was offered the chance to complete a short period of paid work experience with CMI.
-This gave me with the experience I needed to apply for jobs within my chosen sector.
+This provided me with the experience I needed to apply for jobs within my chosen sector.

 What Do You Value Most About Being Part Of CMI Future Leaders?